writethedocs/www/docs/blog/2024-community-update.rst

 Eric Holscher here filling in for the Newsletter team as they take their normal August break.

 We're looking forward to seeing everyone online for our virtual `Atlantic <http://www.writethedocs.org/conf/atlantic/2024/>`_ on **September 22-24**.
 The event is scheduled to be available for both folks in EDT and CEST timezones.
-Tickets are still on sale until a few days before the event, so grab yours now if you haven't yet.
+Tickets are still on sale until a few days before the event, though we may sell out earlier, so grab yours now if you haven't yet.

 We're also getting excited about our upcoming `Australia <http://www.writethedocs.org/conf/australia/2024/>`_ conference on **November 28-29** in Melbourne.
 The `Australia conference CFP <https://www.writethedocs.org/conf/australia/2024/cfp/>`_ is open for a few more weeks if you have ideas, and can make it to Melbourne.